Adult, Family and Children's Services

 The Chesterfield-Colonial Heights Department of Social Services offers several programs and services which assist adults, families and children.

 Adoption programs focus on providing permanent homes for those children in the custody of the agency who are unable to be reunited with their birth families and whose parents' parental rights have been terminated by the court.
 The program provides supervision and complete home studies, when ordered by the court, in stepparent and parental placement adoptions.
 Social Services partners with the Children's Home Society is a local adoption agency, who recruits, trains and completes home studies for prospective adoptive parents.
-For additional information, please contact the adoption program supervisor at 804-748-1926.
+For additional information, please call 804-748-1100 and ask to speak to a permanency supervisor.

 Social Services also conducts searches on behalf of adult adoptees, over the age of 18, whose adoption was finalized in Chesterfield County or the City of Colonial Heights.
 These searches are initiated upon the submission of an application for disclosure to the Virginia Department of Social Services.
 For further information, please call: